adithya2000/25600_MiniProject_StepIn/1_Requirements/Readme.md

 ## High Level Requirements:
 ID   | Description                                    | Status
 -----|------------------------------------------------|---------
-HR01 | To be able to set words for guessing|
+HR01 | To be able to set words for guessing in each category|
 HR02 | Correct progress of the game with the sketch appearing appropriately|
 HR03 | Game must end appropriately and the result should be displayed|